 - Storing the raw materials just before they’re produced or manufactured – The finished products shouldn’t be kept for too long.
-In fact, the FIFO approach is applicable to non-perishable items so they don’t end up stuck in the storage until they’re damaged and eventually become unsellable.
+In fact, the FIFO approach applies to non-perishable items so they don’t end up stuck in storage until they’re damaged and eventually become unsellable.

-- Reporting, tracking, and recordkeeping the numbers and data for each sale which covers volume growth, revenue, management, stock levels, and profitability.
+- Reporting, tracking, and recordkeeping the numbers and data for each sale, covering volume growth, revenue, management, stock levels, and profitability.

 Apart from managing these key phases, businesses need to price their stock and optimise their go-to-market strategy.
 A suitable price can help distributors and manufacturers manage supply and demand dynamics.

-Approaches and components of an inventory management system
+Approaches and components of a business inventory management system